 From Middlesex Co VA:

-5. From Spotsylvania, we go northwest to William Young of Page Co VA.
+4. & 5.
+And, Reuben Kennedy of Culpeper & William Young of Page Co VA.

-8. And, the newest match to James Lewis of Lincoln Co MO.
+11. And, James Lewis who migrated to Lincoln Co MO.

 The first proven ancestor of this Lewis Family is Walden Lewis of 1Virginia, 2Morgan Co GA, and 3Jasper Co MS

 Walden Lewis of Virginia was born about 1774, probably in Fredericksburg VA.
 Evidence of Walden's place of birth as Virginia is found with daughter Mary Parker in the 1880 Jasper Co MS Census and in the biography of great-grandson Milton Alexander Lewis (s/o Alexander Lewis s/o Willis Lewis s/o Walden Lewis).
 Milton Alexander Lewis served in the Mississippi Legislature in 1908, representing Jasper County.
 The Mississippi Legislative biographical record states, "His paternal ancestors came from Virginia to Georgia in the early part of the last century; his great-grandfather, Walden Lewis, fought in the Indian Wars."